g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 fuselr :: forall i l r.
 SF i l -> SF i r -> SF i (Tuple l r)
 ```

--- this "fuses" two signal functions to take one input and produce a paired output
+This "fuses" two signal functions to take one input and produce a paired output.
+This is a pseudo-constructor which is also bound to the `&&&&` operator.

 ### repeat